PETA APPROVED VEGAN

 We are proud of this very conscious decision.
 MRSÉY is officially "PETA-Approved Vegan"!

-The "PETA-Approved Vegan" certification is a rigorous testing procedure in which our products and their manufacturing processes are checked for the absence of animal ingredients and animal testing.
+The "PETA-Approved Vegan" certification is a rigorous testing process, in which our products and their manufacturing processes are checked for the absence of animal ingredients and animal testing.

-When we founded MRSÉY, we wanted to offer you not only a functional iPhone case, but also a fashion accessory.
-While other cases made of silicone, plastic or rubber look very sporty and technical, we wanted to offer you a more feminine alternative.
-Something that you can wear at work and in your free time, that fits well into your look and allows you to respond to different trends.
+When we created MRSÉY, we wanted to bring you not just a functional iPhone case, but a fashion accessory.
+While other cases made of silicone, plastic or rubber are sporty and technical, we wanted to offer you a more feminine alternative.
+Something that you can wear to work and in your free time, that fits well into your look and allows you to respond to different trends.

 Lambskin